Tooth Bonding: An Overview

 When we reach the desired appearance, we cure the bonding using a special light for a solid cosmetic restoration and beautiful results.
 Once the composite has cured, your dentist will trim, shape, and polish it to match the sheen of the rest of the tooth surface.

 How long does teeth bonding last?

 If cared for properly, your bonded teeth can last for up to 10 years.
 This includes daily brushing and flossing and professional teeth cleanings twice a year.
 Excellent routine dental care will ensure the longevity of your treatment.
-You may need touchups if your dentist finds damage on the bonding material.
+You may need touchups if your dentist finds damage to the bonding material.

 No. While natural teeth that have darkened over time can be whitened, bonded teeth cannot.
-Composite resin can absorb stain from foods and beverages just like natural teeth.
+Composite resin can absorb stains from foods and beverages just like natural teeth.
 For this reason, we recommend avoiding red wine, coffee, tea, and smoking.
 If you plan on whitening your teeth, you should do so before the bonding procedure.

 No. Unless you are filling a cavity, the vast majority of patients will not even need local anesthesia.
 Patients with more severe tooth damage, or who require more same-day procedures may need local anesthesia.